-The European Securities and Markets Authority (ESMA) says the clock is ticking in the fight against climate change and necessary steps must be taken to address it.
-The watchdog says it’s now working on a legal definition for “greenwashing” — the term that’s used to describe marketing and PR spins to make efforts appear more environmentally friendly than they actually are.
+The clock is ticking in the fight against climate change and necessary steps must be taken to address it, The European Securities and Markets Authority (ESMA) said last year.
+The watchdog helped develop the E.U.’s definitions for “greenwashing” — the term that’s used to describe marketing and PR spins to make efforts appear more environmentally friendly than they actually are.

-“[T]here is now a real need to address greenwashing without delay, even if all the legislative stepping stones are not fully in place yet,” ESMA said in its recent sustainable roadmap.
+“[T]here is now a real need to address greenwashing without delay, even if all the legislative stepping stones are not fully in place yet,” ESMA said in its sustainability roadmap laid out last year.

-The news follows a recent announcement by the EU to include natural gas and nuclear energy as part of its renewable energy plans — a move that earned the governing body backlash.
-According to the plan announced last week, some natural gas and nuclear power projects would be classified as green investments.
+The news follows a recent announcement by the E.U. that it would include natural gas and nuclear energy as part of its renewable energy plans — a move that earned the governing body backlash.
+According to the plan announced last year, some natural gas and nuclear power projects would be classified as green investments.

-“Nuclear power is neither ‘green’ nor sustainable,” Austrian Chancellor Karl Nehammer wrote Wednesday on Twitter.
-“I cannot understand the decision of the EU.”
+“Nuclear power is neither ‘green’ nor sustainable,” Austrian Chancellor Karl Nehammer said on Twitter.
+“I cannot understand the decision of the E.U.”

 “The inclusion of gas was backed by several member states that said gas is needed as a ‘bridge,’ as countries wean themselves off fossil fuels and build up their renewables capacity,” the Post explained.
 “France and others pushed for the inclusion of nuclear energy — despite strong opposition from Germany.”

-EU member countries Austria and Luxembourg says they will sue the commission over what Austrian climate minister Leonore Gewessler called a “cloak and dagger operation.”
+E.U. member countries Austria and Luxembourg say they will sue the commission over what Austrian climate minister Leonore Gewessler called a “cloak and dagger operation.”

 Greenpeace also had words for the bloc’s proposal, calling it “anti-science” and a move that “represents the biggest greenwashing exercise of all time.”

-In an open letter from a group of investors that include BlackRock and Vanguard, Stephanie Pfeifer, the group’s CEO wrote last month that any inclusion of gas within the Taxonomy would “undermine the EU’s ambitions to set the international benchmark for credible, science-based standards for classifying sustainable economic activities.”
+In an open letter from a group of investors that include BlackRock and Vanguard, Stephanie Pfeifer, the group’s CEO wrote last year that any inclusion of gas within the Taxonomy would “undermine the E.U.’s ambitions to set the international benchmark for credible, science-based standards for classifying sustainable economic activities.”

 “It is our view that the proposals in the draft Complementary Delegated Act would seriously compromise Europe’s status as a global leader in sustainable finance, potentially triggering a ‘race to the bottom’ which could dilute the level of climate ambition within emerging jurisdictional taxonomies.”